yft22/sec-gate-oidc/idps/docs/phantauth-kickstart.md

 # phantauth Quick start IDP configuration

 phantauth is not a readl IDP, but more a tool for openid-connect client test and certification.
-It almost does not require configuration and might be very convenient for your CI/QA testing environment.
+It hardly requires configuration and might be very convenient for your CI/QA testing environment.

 Note that Phantauth provides a quite complete set od REST api to automate your CI testing scenario.
 Check API documentation [here](https://www.phantauth.net/api/)